 Rated for whole 90 meters (its closest rival, the 2009 Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs watch has a depth meter which is good for only 80 meters,) the new depth meter not simply measures the minimum point of your descent.
 The gauge is also capable of storing the point in its mechanical memory.

-More than that, realizing the fact that an average recreational diver rarely descents deeper than 30-40 feet below the water surface, the depth gauge has an extra hand that indicates depths from 0 to 15 meters with an accuracy of just 30 centimeters (around 1 ft.)
+More than that, realizing the fact that an average recreational diver rarely descends deeper than 30-40 feet below the water surface, the depth gauge has an extra hand that indicates depths from 0 to 15 meters with an accuracy of just 30 centimeters (around 1 ft.)

 To make the Blancpain X Fathoms (Ref.
-5018-1230-64) even more usable, there is also a simple 5-minute chronograph indicator with retrograde display.
-Located between 10 and 11 hours, it is designed to measure time of a decompression stop.
+5018-1230-64) even more usable, there is also a simple 5-minute chronograph indicator with a retrograde display.
+Located between 10 and 11 hours, it is designed to measure the time of a decompression stop.
 The function is operated with a special push-piece, which is ergonomically placed at 10 o’clock.

 Crafted from satin-brushed titanium, the case is almost 56 millimeters in diameter and whole 24 millimeters (almost an inch!) thick.

 The reason for such heroic proportions is not only that the watch is supposed to be worn with bulky diving equipment, but also because the Caliber 9918B automatic movement is, like, huge.